Pierre Laclède: Founding of St. Louis

 Laclède was sponsored by the New Orleans merchant Gilbert Antoine de Saint-Maxent in 1763 to construct a trading post near the confluence of the Mississippi and Missouri rivers.
 Maxent was offered monopolies by D'Abbadie, which were passed on to Laclède as a six-year trading monopoly with the area's Native Americans.

 Given the length and the impending winter, Laclède began prepping for the journey immediately.
-In August, he and a small crew, which included his common law wife's son René Auguste Chouteau.
-Jr. Though few outposts or trading posts were already set-up, many Europeans had made the journey up the Mississippi River, making the trip more monotonous than exciting.
+In August, he embarked with a small crew, which included his common law wife's son, René-Auguste Chouteau, Jr. Though few outposts or trading posts were already set-up, many Europeans had made the journey up the Mississippi River, making the trip more monotonous than exciting.
 They arrived at the confluence in December.
 The confluence area was too marshy to build a town, so they selected a site 18 mi downriver.
 Legend has it that St. Louis was founded on Saint Valentine's Day of 1764.
 In the 1770 census of Spanish Illinois, Laclede is listed as the owner of seven enslaved Native Americans.

 The St. Louis downtown riverfront area is named Laclede's Landing in his honor.
-He is also the namesake of Laclede County, Missouri, Laclede, Missouri, the Pierre Laclede Honors College at the University of Missouri–St. Louis, Pierre Laclede Elementary School in St. Louis and the Pierre Laclede office tower in Clayton, Missouri.
+He is also the namesake of Laclede County, Missouri, Laclede, Missouri, the Laclede Gas Company, the Pierre Laclede Honors College at the University of Missouri–St. Louis, Pierre Laclede Elementary School in St. Louis and the Pierre Laclede office tower in Clayton, Missouri.
 Laclede is also recognized with a star on the St. Louis Walk of Fame.